haiwera-silk-cd/magento-devdocs/guides/v2.1/mrg/ee/Staging.md

 ## Preview mode

-In this mode, the Magento_Staging module builds a view of a store for a specific future date.
+In this mode, the Magento_Staging模块 builds a view of a store for a specific future date.
 You can surf the storefront, add products to the cart, go to checkout, apply gift certificates and discounts, order {% glossarytooltip c8f00e9d-7f70-4561-9773-60da604ba5c9 %}shipment{% endglossarytooltip %}.
 Payment methods and placing an order are not available in a preview mode.

 ### Different websites